aitana125/practical_2/README.md

 - Finished the content for the first year web page.
 - The degree section is almost completed.
 - changed all css files so that the header and the footer would be within the newly created global_style.css and made the according changes so it reflects on the different webpages.
+- reorganised a lot of files to make everything more organised.
+- finished everything except the fce page, of which I need to tyle to fit the already written out content I have for it.